gemc/home/_documentation/quickstart.md

   </table>
 </div>

-The JSON output keeps the event structure in a single file per thread.
-For example, `counter_t0.json` starts with:
+The JSON format keeps all hits for each event in a single file per thread (`counter_t0.json`):

 ```json
 {